-First, you should explore the old town.
-But before you set off, don’t forget to buy a bag of those pistachios.
+First up, you should explore the old town.
+But before you set off, don’t forget to buy a bag of those pistachios Aegina is famous for.
 If you’re feeling romantic or just a little laid-back, you can take a tour in a horse-drawn carriage and be transported instantly back to the 19th century.
 You’ll pass the dazzling white chapel of Agios Nikolaos and brightly painted fishing caiques, some of which double as floating greengrocers, and the fish market with almost as many tavernas as stalls.
 Make sure you come back here to sample the seafood with a glass of ouzo.

-Here and there stand imposing neoclassical buildings and monuments, vestiges from the early post-independence days when Ioannis Kapodistrias, the country’s first governor, made Aegina its first capital (for a year before Nafplio took over).
+Throughout Aegina’s old town stand imposing neoclassical buildings and monuments, vestiges from the early post-independence days when Ioannis Kapodistrias, Greece’s first governor, made Aegina its first capital (for a year before Nafplio took over).
 Venturing into the sidestreets, you’ll find cafes in shaded courtyards, galleries and shops selling hand-painted ceramics, clothes and various knick-knacks.

-On your trip to Aegina, you’ll come across the well-preserved columns of the Temple of Aphaia, predating the Parthenon.
-Rising out of a pine forest above the bay of Agia Marina, the peaceful setting invites you to sit and ponder the ancient triangle connecting this temple with the Temple of Poseidon at Sounio and the Parthenon – a symbol of the mighty embrace of Athens perhaps?
+On your trip to Aegina island, you’ll come across the well-preserved columns of the Temple of Aphaia, predating the Parthenon.
+Rising out of a pine forest above the bay of Agia Marina, the peaceful setting invites you to sit and ponder the ancient triangle connecting this temple with the Temple of Poseidon at Sounio and the Parthenon at the Acropolis – a symbol of the mighty embrace of Athens perhaps?

 For a glimpse of a more recent era, a stroll along the steep hillside of Paleohora will take you back to Byzantine Aegina.
-This was the island’s capital, where the islanders moved to be out of sight of pirates.
-All that's left are the remnants many of its 38 stone chapels.
+This was once Aegina’s capital, where the islanders moved to be out of sight of pirates.
+All that's left are the remnants of many of its 38 stone chapels.
 As you explore them, you’ll find yourself scrambling to the top of the hill to see the twin chapel of Saints George and Demetrius where the medieval fortress once stood.
 The hike is especially delightful in spring when wildflowers carpet the slope.